-a. the period over which normal costs are allocated for a participant should begin no earlier than the date of employment and should not extend beyond the last assumed retirement age.
-The period may be applied to each individual participant or to groups of participants on an aggregate basis.

-When a plan has no active participants and no participants are accruing benefits, a reasonable actuarial cost method will not produce a normal cost for benefits.
-For purposes of this standard, an employee does not cease to be an active participant merely because he or she is no longer accruing benefits under the plan;

-- b. the attribution of normal costs should bear a reasonable relationship to some element of the plan's benefit formula or the participant's compensation or service.
+- 3.13 Actuarial Cost Method-When selecting an actuarial cost method to assign periodic costs or actuarially determined contributions to time periods in advance of the time benefit payments are due, the actuary should select an actuarial cost method that meets the following criteria: - a. the period over which normal costs are allocated for a participant begins no earlier than the date of employment and does not extend beyond the last assumed retirement age.
+The period may be applied to each individual participant or to groups of participants on an aggregate basis. - When a plan has no active participants and no participants are accruing benefits, a reasonable actuarial cost method will not produce a normal cost for benefits.
+For purposes of this standard, an employee does not cease to be an active participant merely because he or she is no longer accruing benefits under the plan; - b. the attribution of normal costs bears a reasonable relationship to some element of the plan's benefit formula or the participant's compensation or service.
 The attribution basis may be applied on an individual or group basis.
-For example, the actuarial present value of projected benefits for each participant may be allocated by that participant's own compensation or may be allocated by the aggregated compensation for a group of participants; - c. expenses should be considered when assigning periodic costs or actuarially determined contributions to time periods.
+For example, the actuarial present value of projected benefits for each participant may be allocated by that participant's own compensation or may be allocated by the aggregated compensation for a group of participants; - c. expenses are considered when assigning periodic costs or actuarially determined contributions to time periods.
 For example, the expenses for a period may be added to the normal cost for benefits or expenses may be reflected as an adjustment to the investment return assumption or the discount rate.
-As another example, expenses may be reflected as a percentage of pension obligation or normal cost; and - d. the sum of the actuarial accrued liability and the actuarial present value of future normal costs should equal the actuarial present value of projected benefits and expenses, to the extent expenses are included in the actuarial accrued liability and normal cost.
-For purposes of this criterion, under a spread gain actuarial cost method, the sum of the actuarial value of assets and the unfunded actuarial accrued liability, if any, shall be considered to be the actuarial accrued liability. - 3.14 Amortization Method-If the actuary selects an amortization method, the actuary should select an amortization method that produces amortization payments that exceed nominal interest on the unfunded actuarial accrued liability or that satisfy the following conditions: - a. the payments do not increase or do not increase more rapidly than expected covered payroll; and - b. the payments fully amortize the unfunded actuarial accrued liability within a reasonable time period.
-For purposes of determining a reasonable time period, the actuary should consider factors such as the following:
+As another example, expenses may be reflected as a percentage of pension obligation or normal cost; and - d. the sum of the actuarial accrued liability and the actuarial present value of future normal costs equals the actuarial present value of projected benefits and expenses, to the extent expenses are included in the actuarial accrued liability and normal cost.
+For purposes of this criterion, under a spread gain actuarial cost method, the sum of the actuarial value of assets and the unfunded actuarial accrued liability, if any, shall be considered to be the actuarial accrued liability.